mighkel/mighkel/README.md

 - A bit of ham and commercial radio stuff

 ### 🧙‍♂️ Fun Fact
-I use github for my grocery.
-Ok, not really, but maybe I should.
+I use github for my grocery list.
+Ok, not really, but maybe I should. 🤔

 ---